Spring Breakers: Critical response

 A24 began a campaign in September 2013 in support of a Best Supporting Actor Oscar nomination for Franco's performance.
 This was preceded by the Hollywood.com website that produced a "For your consideration" poster in support of a nomination for Franco in March 2013.
 On December 2, 2013, A24 published a YouTube video titled "James Franco - Consider this Sh*t" and also released print advertisements following the "Consider this Sh*t [sic]" theme.
-Originally, Internet chatter considered the campaign a joke, but A24 has since made it clear that the campaign was indeed serious.
+Originally, Internet chatter considered the campaign a joke, but A24 emphasized that it was serious.

 Spring Breakers has since appeared on various retrospective "best of" lists, including one honoring the best films of the 21st century.
 In 2016, British film magazine Little White Lies placed the film at number 40 on their list of the 50 best films of the decade (so far).
 In August of that same year, BBC Magazine conducted a poll on the 21st century's 100 greatest films so far, with Spring Breakers ranking at number 74.
 In France, the magazine Les Cahiers du cinéma featured Spring Breakers on their March 2013's cover, and placed it second on their December 2013 Top Ten chart.
+In July 2025, it ranked number 41 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."
+It was also one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 321.

 Top ten lists

-Spring Breakers was listed on many critics' top ten lists for 2013.
+Spring Breakers appeared on many critics' top ten lists for 2013.